-President's designee and the President of the Union Local.
+28.09 B There shall be an Employment Stability Reserve Fund Arbitrator established at each College to be appointed by agreement of the President of the College or the President's designee and the President of the Union Local.
 The appointment, which may be renewable by mutual agreement, shall be for one year, commencing on September 1 and expiring on August 31.
-In the event that the President of the College or the President's designee and the President of the Union Local are unable to agree upon the appointment of an ESRFA, either the College or the Union Local may request the College Relations Commission Minister of Labour to appoint an ESRFA and the ESRFA shall, upon appointment by the College Relations Commission Minister of Labour, have the same powers as if the appointment had been made by the College and the Union Local.
+In the event that the President of the College or the President's designee and the President of a mean the President of the Union Local are unable to agree upon the appointment of an ESRFA, either the College or the Union Local may request the Minister of Labour to appoint an ESRFA and the ESRFA shall, upon appointment by the Minister of Labour, have the same powers as if the appointment had been made by the College and the Union Local.

-- 28.09 C The ESRFA may make any decision that the CESC is empowered to make under 28.06. - 28.09 D The ESRFA shall determine appropriate procedure and shall issue a decision within ten calendar days of the referral of the matter to the ESRFA.
-The ESRFA shall hear the representations of the parties and shall adopt the most expeditious and informal procedure possible. - 28.09 E The decision of the ESRFA shall be final and binding on the parties and any employee affected by the decision.
-The ESRFA shall have no power to alter, modify or amend any part of the Agreement nor to make any decision inconsistent therewith. - 28.09 F The College and the Union shall each pay one-half of the fees and expenses of the ESRFA.
+28.09 C The ESRFA may make any decision that the CESC is empowered to make under 28.06.

+28.09 D The ESRFA shall determine appropriate procedure and shall issue a decision within ten calendar days of the referral of the matter to the ESRFA.
+The ESRFA shall hear the representations of the parties and shall adopt the most expeditious and informal procedure possible.

+28.09 E The decision of the ESRFA shall be final and binding on the parties and any employee affected by the decision.
+The ESRFA shall have no power to alter, modify or amend any part of the Agreement nor to make any decision inconsistent therewith.

+28.09 F The College and the Union shall each pay one-half of the fees and expenses of the ESRFA.